-Goal COS 6: Conserve, Protect, and Enhance Trees and Native Vegetation
+Goal COS 6: Conserve, Protect, and Enhance Trees and Native Vegetation.

-Policy COS 6-1: Conserve existing native vegetation where possible and integrate regionally native plant species into development and infrastructure projects where appropriate.
+Conserve existing native vegetation where possible and integrate regionally native plant species into development and infrastructure projects where appropriate.

-Policy COS 6-2: Require the use of primarily locally-sourced native and drought-tolerant plants and trees for landscaping on public projects, if feasible, and strongly encourage their use for landscaping on private projects.
+Require the use of primarily locally-sourced native and drought-tolerant plants and trees for landscaping on public projects, if feasible, and strongly encourage their use for landscaping on private projects.

-Policy COS 6-3: Avoid removal of large, mature trees that provide wildlife habitat or contribute to the visual quality of the environment through appropriate project design and building siting.
+Policy COS 6-3: Avoid removal of large, mature trees that provide wildlife habitat or contribute to the visual quality of the environment to the greatest extent feasible through appropriate project design and building siting.
 If full avoidance is not possible, prioritize planting of replacement trees on-site over off-site locations.
-Replacement trees for high-quality mature trees should generally be of like kind, and provide for comparable habitat functionality, where appropriate site conditions exist.
+Replacement trees should be of like kind, and provide for comparable habitat functionality.